So, effectively this bill would have zero benefit for existing CCP holders, amirite?

 I remember there was something in the current law about appeal to a district court but do not remember the details.

-Seems to me that a provision to slightly LOWER the fee required would have worked as well."The bill includes a provision to slightly raise the fee required to pay county sheriffs to handle the application process for concealed weapons permits.
+"The bill includes a provision to slightly raise the fee required to pay county sheriffs to handle the application process for concealed weapons permits.
 That financial element was necessary to keep the bill alive after it missed the deadline to cross over from the House to the Senate.

-Legislative staff said the application fees add up to about $4 million a year on average, but a more detailed analysis still has to be done."
+Legislative staff said the application fees add up to about $4 million a year on average, but a more detailed analysis still has to be done.

 Back the Blue, and all that.
 "They're progun and would never take our guns" my ass.